adrianocastro189/multi-targets/README.md

 ## What's on the roadmap for the next versions

-* **Visual target list editor:** A graphical interface to manage the target list with buttons to add, remove, and clear names
 * **Toolbox in the targets window:** A toolbox above the target list with buttons to add, remove, clear, and other actions
 * **Multiple target lists:** The ability to create and manage multiple